 |ITIN Range||Scheduled Renewal Begins|

 |9XX-70-XXXX||June 21, 2017|

 |Other ranges||To be determined|

-In August 2016, the IRS plans to send Letter 5821 to individuals with ITINs in ranges 78 and 79 who have filed tax returns within the past three years.
-The letter will explain that these taxpayers should file Form W-7, Application for IRS Individual Taxpayer Identification Number, to renew their ITINs.
+In the summer of 2017, the IRS sent CP48, You must renew your Individual Taxpayer Identification Number (ITIN) to file your U.S. tax return, to taxpayers with 2017 renewal dates.
+For the 2016 renewals, the IRS sent Letter 5821.
+These letters were sent to individuals with ITINs on the renewal schedule who had filed tax returns within the past three years.
+The letter explains that these taxpayers should file Form W-7, Application for IRS Individual Taxpayer Identification Number, to renew their ITINs.
 Over the next several years, the IRS will likely follow a similar process to notify other ITIN holders that they need to renew.

 Although the IRS has issued more than 21 million ITINs, it’s not exactly clear how many ITIN holders need to renew their ITINs based on the staggered renewal schedule.
 Some ITIN holders may no longer need an ITIN because they no longer have U.S. income or a U.S. filing requirement.
 And other ITIN holders have since obtained an SSN and already closed out their ITIN accounts.